bk138/gromit-mpx/README.md

 quite expensive if you paint a complex pattern on screen.
 Especially terminal-programs tend to scroll incredibly slow if something is painted over their window.

+If Gromit-MPX under Wayland complains about "cannot open display", make sure you have XWayland runnning or its autostart configured.
+Gromit-MPX needs XWayland when running in a Wayland session.

 ## Similar Tools